PlayrTBH/Management/README.md

   hypervisors and protected with strong passphrases.
 - The management host does **not** install QEMU/libvirt.
 Agents run on the virtualization servers themselves and expose access over SSH to `virsh`.
-- Deploy behind TLS (nginx + certbot or another reverse proxy) to protect API credentials in transit.
+- Ensure TLS termination protects API credentials in transit.
 - Restrict network access to the management host; this portal is for personal use and is not meant for a public audience.
 - Back up `data/management.sqlite3` regularly to preserve user profiles and